 Finding varieties that best fit a farmer's production goals and challenges is an essential part of profitable grain crop production.
 MU Variety Testing Program provides the reliable, unbiased, up-to-date information that makes that selection possible.

-Each year they test over 600 corn, grain sorghum, and soybean varieties at 32 locations throughout Missouri.
-These 32 locations are distributed among four regions: North, Central, Southwest, and Southeast.
+Each year they test more than 600 corn, grain sorghum, and soybean varieties at 32 locations throughout Missouri.
+These 32 locations are distributed among four regions: North, Central, Southwest and Southeast.
 The number of locations within a region depends on the specific test but varies from two to five.
 Companies enter their varieties into tests at one or more of these regions, but their entries must be placed at all locations within a region.

 Headquarters for the MU Variety Testing Program are Bradford Research and Extension Center located in the heart of Missouri six miles east of Columbia.
-More personnel are located at the Delta Research Center near Portageville, MO and the Hundley - Whaley Center near Albany, MO.
+More personnel are located at the Delta Research Center near Portageville and the Hundley-Whaley Center near Albany.
 The majority of our test locations are farmer fields and we appreciate the cooperation and dedication of our cooperators.

 2014 Crop performance reports